drtcode/S3Benchmark/README.md

 After configuring the target environment, the test can perform the uploads directly from memory or can optionally be instructed to perform the uploads from a disk target.
 By using the default in-memory data generation & upload, the disk is bypassed, thereby eliminating it as a potential bottleneck.

+## Prerequisites
+* The AWS.Tools.S3 powershell module, published by AWS, is required to run this tool.
+You will have to install it manually before running:

+      Install-Module AWS.Tools.S3

 ## Usage:
 #### Load the module:
     . .\S3Benchmark.ps1